IT-TALAKA/info/FAQ.md

 1. Mentor less experienced members.
 1. Enreach our network.
 1. Contribute to future projects.

+## Why did you decide to strengthen the IT-community based on a registered association?

+As a registered charitable association we will be able to open a bank account, hire people and own/rent real estate.
+Additionaly we will receive discounts on a lot of web services, e.g. Slack, Google Workspaces, AWS etc.

+A registered association is also an insurance that the democratic rules defined in [the Statute](statute.md) will be held.

 ## How do we make decisions?